-- A. Select the "North Selkirk CFLRP LF2014 Un"landscape as your starting landscape.
-If you'd like to see your selected landscape while editing, click the Split Screen button in the top left. - B. Click Add Default Fuels Treatment/Disturbance Edit Rule to display editing options. - C. Click Thin: Slash Removed, then select the "Light Thinning; Pile Burning" option. - D. Choose the "Light Thinning: Pile Burning" option.
+- A. Select the "North Selkirk CFLRP LF23 UnEd" landscape as your starting landscape.
+If you'd like to see your selected landscape while editing, click the Split Screen button in the top left. - B. Select Add User Created Edit Rule to display editing options. - C. Apply the following edit rules to create a new landscape named "N Selkirk Thin Pile Burn 10yr."
+These rules will represent the area approximately 10 years after a light thin and pile burn treatment have been applied to the proposed treatment areas.